seabasschang/OrchKids-Messenger/README.md

 For reading:
 1. It asks the user if the message that they want to translate is in a file, or if they would want to take input from the console.
-  a.
-If console, the program asks what the translated message is, and what type of message it is.
+..* If console, the program asks what the translated message is, and what type of message it is.
 It then outputs the original message to the console.
-  b.
-If from file, the program asks what file the translated message is located, and what type of message it is.
+..* If from file, the program asks what file the translated message is located, and what type of message it is.
 It then outputs the original message to the console.

 ![alt text](https://www.universal-translation-services.com/wp-content/uploads/2016/10/translator-250x250.png "IMAGE")